VolodiaPG/penguin/doc/latex/README.md

 title: Exercices cours de Secu sur les clouds
 author: Volodia PAROL-GUARINO
 date: mercredi 29 avril 2020
+biblio-style: plain-fr
+bibliography: references
 ...

 # Installation
 ## Docker
-Docker is required in order to set up the development environment, so it can work with VSCode.<br>
+Docker is required in order to set up the development environment, so it can work with VSCode.
 Toto [@handsOnWebAssembly]

 *Note that for Windows, docker desktop will only work with Windows Pro!*

 ## Setup